aureoncorner-dotcom/SYSTEMS-ARCHITECTURE-/3_25_CTA_DIAGRAM.md

 the constraint logic
 If it only “feels like” a phase but does not change behavior or structure, do not assign it.

+Ecological Use Clause

+These ideas are ecological suggestions, not rules.

+They aim to support:

+non-coercion

+dignity in interaction

+freedom to exit

+interpretive plurality

+structural humility

+Apply discernment.

+Keep what helps.
+Modify what doesn’t.
+Discard what becomes rigid.

+If the framework begins acting like law or metaphysics, it has drifted from its purpose.

+---

+Two keys.
+One family.
+No crown.
+No chains.

+We build from the corner.